Test Drive Cycles

-Test Drive Cycles is a racing video game developed by American studio Xantera and published by Infogrames exclusively for Game Boy Color.
+Test Drive Cycles is a racing video game developed by American studio Xantera and published by Infogrames North America exclusively for the Game Boy Color.
+It is the first game in the Test Drive series to feature motorcycles.

+Test Drive Cycles was originally intended to release on PlayStation, Dreamcast and Microsoft Windows, but was eventually cancelled.

 Gameplay

-Instead of driving cars like in previous games, the player drives motorcycles.
+Unlike other Test Drive games by Xantara, which were isometric, Test Drive Cycles is instead an "into-the-screen" style racer, in the vein of Hang-On or Out Run.

-The game has 24 tracks in 12 real world locations, with ramps to perform killer jumps.
+The game has 24 tracks in 12 real world locations.
+There are eleven motorcycles in the game, licensed from BMW, Harley-Davidson, Moto Guzzi and Bimota.
+Two of these are only available in the police chase mode.

-There are 35 licensed motorcycles with multiple upgrade packages and color schemes.
-Vehicles are classified in Cruisers, Muscle bikes, Sport bikes categories. such as the 1999 Kawasaki ZX12 with 1200cc the fastest bike in the game so far.

 Reception

-The game received "mixed" reviews according to the review aggregation website GameRankings.
+Test Drive Cycles received "mixed" reviews according to the review aggregation website GameRankings.

+Michael Wolf of Daily Radar criticized the audio and draw distance, and stated that the controls felt "sluggish".
+Wolf did remark that the upgrade system and police chase mode were welcome features, but did not consider them enough to off-set its issues.

 Cancelled console/PC version

 Versions were also developed for PlayStation, Dreamcast and PC by the same development team who worked on Test Drive Off-Road 3, but these versions were cancelled in June 2000.

 The PlayStation version was to include 30 licensed bikes, 12 tracks and DualShock controller support with the same applying to the Dreamcast version which would support a Jump Pak.
 The Microsoft Windows version would also include hidden shortcuts.